 When the patriarch (Sam Shepard) of the Weston family commits suicide, the family gathers for his funeral.
 But grief is the last thing the family has on their mind as ugly "truths" are spewed forth and dark secrets revealed.
 Eventually it leads to a face off between the vicious drug addicted matriarch (Meryl Streep) and the strongest of her three daughters (Julia Roberts), who is suffering from problems of her own.
 Tracy Letts' Tony and Pulitzer winning three hour play has been compacted into two hours but Letts, who adapted his play for the screen, has retained the ferocious banter and wit that was the play's trademark.
 As a dysfunctional family drama, it's the spawn of Eugene O'Neill by way of Edward Albee, only with more laughs.
 But it provides an arena for an ensemble (and this is a true ensemble film) of excellent actors to exercise their acting chops.
 Streep is problematic.
 She's excellent yet one is almost always aware that she is acting (especially next to Roberts' and Julianne Nicholson's naturalistic acting style), giving the kind of performance the Streep haters always accuse her of.
 The film is well written but it doesn't give us anything new.
 Still, acting this good all in one film is hard to come by and it's well done.
 The large cast includes Ewan McGregor, Juliette Lewis, Benedict Cumberbatch, Chris Cooper, Margo Martindale, Abigail Breslin, Dermot Mulroney and Misty Upham (FROZEN RIVER).

 Set in Greece, a master thief (Jean Paul Belmondo) and his three accomplices (Renato Salvatori, Robert Hossein, Nicole Calfan) rob a wealthy millionaire (Jose Luis De Villalonga, BREAKFAST AT TIFFANY'S) of a million dollars in emeralds.
 But a corrupt policeman (Omar Sharif) decides he wants the emeralds too.
 Based on the David Goodis novel which was previously filmed in 1957, this French/Italian production directed by Henri Verneuil (THE SICILIAN CLAN) was shot in French and English.
-I watched the French language version which is about 7 minutes longer than the American cut.
+I watched the English language version which is about 10 minutes shorter than the French language cut.
 The film is memorable for two things: a spectacular car chase that seems to go on forever and is the longest one I've ever seen and Belmondo doing his own stunts.
 Most notably a dazzling fall down a steep embankment without a cut so when he gets up, you can clearly see it was Belmondo who took the fall.
-The only American in the cast Dyan Cannon is dubbed into French which unfortunately means her unique laugh is also dubbed.
-The film differs from its 1957 American counterpart in that there is lots of humor sprinkled through out the film whereas the 1957 film was pretty somber noir.
+The film differs from its 1957 American counterpart in that there is lots of humor sprinkled through out the film whereas the 1957 film was a pretty somber noir.
 The Greek locations are handsomely shot by Claude Renoir and there's a spiffy score by Ennio Morricone.
+With Dyan Cannon, whose distinctive laugh is lost in the French version since she's dubbed.

 Set in 1958, a precocious six year old girl named Eloise (Sofia Vassilieva) lives with her nanny (Julie Andrews) at the plush Plaza hotel while her mother lives in Europe.
 The cheeky child makes it her business to keep her finger in the lives of the hotel's guests and employees.
 Based on the book by writer/performer Kay Thompson (FUNNY FACE), what could have been ruined by an attack of the Disney cutes remains true to the Thompson source material.
 Vassilieva pops right out of the book's pages, sassy, brassy and a bit annoying ..... but inevitably a charmer.
 Andrews nicely plays against type, her lady like elegance not to be seen as the slovenly, egg nog slugging nanny.
 It's bright and colorful with a genuine feel of Christmas and one can view it without making apologies.
 Directed by Kevin Lima.
 With Christine Baranski, Jeffrey Tambor, Debra Monk, Kenneth Welsh, Sarah Topham, Rick Roberts and Gavin Creel.